Hauer-Heinrich/hh_theme_default/README.md

 -------

 ### Plugins
-{{EXTENSION_KEY}} is currently extended with the following plugins.
+hh_theme_default is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.

 Plugin | README
 ------------ | -------------